3.3 Variables

 ([3, 2], [3, 2])

-As stated in the comments to the code snippet above, here both xx and yy variables point on (reference to) the same box of drawers.
+As stated in the comments to the code snippet above, here both xx and yy variables point at (reference to) the same box of drawers (imagine the same box of drawers got two labels xx and yy stuck to it next to each other).
 So, when we change a value in one drawer, then both variables reflect the change.
 If we want to avoid that we can, e.g. make a copy of the Vector/Array like so:

 xx = [2, 2]